-- Sealants cover molars with a plastic coating to keep food and bacteria from getting into tiny grooves and causing decay. - This treatment is covered on molars and bicuspids that have no fillings on the biting surface. - Covered once per tooth every two years.
+- Sealants cover molars with a plastic coating to keep food and bacteria from getting into tiny grooves and causing decay. - This treatment is covered on molars and bicuspids that have no fillings on the biting surface (includes preventive resin restorations). - Covered once per tooth every two years from the treatment date.